jackyzha0/jackyzha0.github.io/content/thoughts/CRDT.md

 See: [[posts/bft-json-crdt]]

+## Undo
+Approach inspired by `xi-editor`.
+[Source](https://xi-editor.io/docs/crdt.html#undo)

+This means that the easy way to implement history, which is to simply roll back to a previous state, does not work.
+The state that is created by undoing your change, if other people's changes have come in after it, is a new one, not seen before.

+To be able to implement this, we can define changes (steps) in such a way that they can be inverted, producing a new step that represents the change that cancels out the original step.

+Each editing operation is assigned an “undo group.”
+Several edits may be in the same group.
+For example, if the user types `"`, then a smart-quote plugin may revise that to ‘“’.
+If the smart-quote revision is assigned the same undo group (because it is a consequence of the same user action), then a single undo would zorch both edits.
+Each undo group gets a distributed counter, and the group is considered to be undone when the counter is odd-valued.

 ## Performance
 ### Storage + State Compaction
 Practical experience with CRDTs shows that they tend to become inefficient over time,